Plain English Guide to Sponsoring Skilled Staff from Overseas

 Coleman Greig can help you with:

-Advice on the various visa options available
+- advice on the various visa options available;

-Preparing and lodging applications
+- preparing and lodging applications and supporting submissions;

-Advice on preparing employment contracts
+- advice on preparing employment contracts.